-Educational pathway for Registered Nurse Designated Prescriber A Registered Nurse (RN) Designated Prescriber is an RN who Te Kaunihera Tapuhi o Aotearoa | the Nursing Council of New Zealand has granted prescriptive authority (Medicines Regulation 2016).
+Educational pathway for Registered Nurse Designated Prescriber A registered nurse (RN) designated prescriber is an RN with Te Kaunihera Tapuhi o Aotearoa, the Nursing Council of New Zealand has granted prescriptive authority (Medicines Regulation 2016).
 These nurses are authorised to prescribe treatment for a range of common and long-term conditions (e.g., diabetes, respiratory conditions or cardiovascular health concerns) within a structured multidisciplinary team (MDT).
 These four courses can be completed within a PGDipHSc or other qualification.
-Academic preparation for RN Designated Prescribing Required courses The nurse will need to complete the following four courses to complete the educational requirements for registration with Te Kaunihera Tapuhi o Aotearoa | the Nursing Council of New Zealand:
+Academic preparation for RN Designated Prescribing Required courses The nurse will need to complete the following four courses to complete the educational requirements for registration with Te Kaunihera Tapuhi o Aotearoa, the Nursing Council of New Zealand: